-Before our travel, I already knew that I’ll be booking a ski tour with Klook to save me from commuting my travel group of 15 to the ski park and I also found out that it will be cheaper than doing it DIY.
-There are numerours ski tours in Klook, you can choose what will suit you well.
-I was torn with these two:
+Before our travel, I already knew that I’d be booking a ski tour with Klook to save me from commuting my travel group of 15 to the ski park, and I also found out that it will be cheaper than doing it DIY.
+There are numerous ski tours in Klook; you can choose what will suit you well.
+I was confused with these two:

 - Daemyung Vivaldi Ski World Day Tour from Seoul – P3,574